 “You never asked…?
 Shame on you, daughter.
 You involved yourself.
 And you know the teachings of Atiina at least as well as I do.
 That man is now your responsibility.
 Never mind that you’ve left him, alone and vulnerable.
 What would prevent him from going to Tember and telling everyone of the…” Simana paused at the word.
 Her lip wrinkled in distaste.
 “The demon who abandoned him?
 What if he comes back with fifty soldiers and burns down the woods until he finds you?”

 Nysska shook her head.
 “I do not believe he would do that.
 In fact, he…”

 Simana turned her head to face Nysska fully.
 “He what?”

 Simana’s voice took on an edge, weak though it was.
 “What do you mean by ‘position’?”

-Simana’s hand quested out until it touched Nysska’s arm, and then clamped around her wrist.
+Simana’s hand quested out until it touched Nysska’s arm and clamped around her wrist.
 “You must.
 You must.
-Return to this Wendell Anwar at once, and tell him you will do as he asks.”
+Return to this Wendell Anwar at once and tell him you will do as he asks.”